-- customer applications that do not want to be exposed to the more low-level features of the TOE, - the System Mode OS also provides a Secure User Mode Box, which further restricts the access of code executed in User Mode (UM), a Flash Loader OS which supports download of code and data to Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development), and - a crypto library which provides simplified access to frequently used cryptographic algorithms AES, TDES, RNG, RSA, ECC, hashing and Utilities.
+- a Flash Loader OS which supports download of code and data to Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development), and - a Crypto Library which provides simplified access to frequently used cryptographic algorithms AES, TDES, RNG, RSA, ECC, hashing and Utilities.